 Now before I end this article, I want to explain why Jung Bong is my favorite character in the series.

-Firstly Jung Bong isn’t what one would call good looking compared with the other characters, in fact he almost had nothing going on for him, except for the fact that when he puts his mind into something he follows it through and through.
+Firstly Jung Bong isn’t what one would call good-looking compared with the other characters; in fact, he almost had nothing going on for him, except that he follows it through and through when he puts his mind into something.
 He also has a talent for making people happy and at ease with themselves.
 Everyone is his friend, and everyone can be sure to rely on him when they need something.

-His story and his struggles becomes a major highlight of the series and by that it brought another angle on how life is viewed from the vantage point of the ones considered as losers based on the rigid demands of society.
+His story and his struggles become significant highlights of the series.
+By that, it brought another angle on how life is viewed from the vantage point of the ones considered as losers based on the rigid demands of society.

-In ending I can’t emphasize more how much I love this series; I am pretty sure to watch it again in the near future.
+In ending, I can’t emphasize more how much I love this series; I am pretty sure to watch it again soon.

 Episode 1 (Hand in Hand)

 This day wasn’t that special of a day.
 The misery of being second daughter was always like this, after all.
 As it is for middle children all over the world, for the eldest, it was because they’re the eldest, and for the youngest, it was because they’re the youngest, that I had to always yield to them.
 Even so, I thought that my mom and dad were aware of how much I’d sacrificed.
 But that wasn’t the case.
 Perhaps, our own family is the most oblivious. – Sung Deok Sun

 I cut myself while I was trying to shave.
 Mom… I’m fine.
 My friends said that they all cut themselves the first time.
 It’s not because of Dad. – Sun Woo